yeswehack/ywh2bugtracker/README.md

   * login: my user Login . **NB : This user must have program consumer role on the program**
   * totp: if totp is enable on for my user.
   * totp_secret: needed in configuration file only if totp is True and in no interactive mode.
+  * verify: (true by default) SSL verification is enable or not
   * programs (list of item):
     * bugtrackers_name: bugtrackers names defined in ["Setup bugtracker System" section](#Setup-bugtracker-System).
     * slug: program slug (found in th url of your program)